On the capture of dark matter by neutron stars: Conditions for the collapse of neutron star

 This translates to a requirement that the number of fermions $N_f$ should be larger than $N_f^{rel}$,

 in order that the fermions are relativistic.
-The number of neutrons in a neutron star with a typical radius of $R=10.6$ km and neutron star mass $M=1.44 M_\odot$ is such that the neutrons are non-relativistic.
+The number of neutrons in a neutron star with a typical radius of $r=R=10.6$ km and neutron star mass in terms of the solar mass $M_\odot$, $M=1.44 M_\odot$, is such that the neutrons are non-relativistic.
 For dark matter fermions to cause the neutron star to collapse, the requirement for relativistic energies may not be satisfied unless $r\ll 10.6$ km or the dark matter mass is small compared to $m_n$.
-The typical radius containing most of the dark matter reduces when dark matter is thermalized with neutrons in the neutron star, in which case $r\ll R$ is the thermalization radius rather than the neutron star radius.
+The typical radius containing most of the dark matter reduces when dark matter is thermalized with neutrons in the neutron star, in which case $r$ is the thermalization radius $r_{th}$, much smaller than the neutron star radius.
 We return to this below.

 For bosonic dark matter, there is no Fermi pressure.
-The corresponding Chandrasekhar limit for bosons, again neglecting the gravitational energy associated with neutrons and self-interactions, is \cite{McDermott:2011vn}
+The corresponding Chandrasekhar{-like} limit for bosons, again neglecting the gravitational energy associated with neutrons and self-interactions, is \cite{McDermott:2011vn}

 since the kinetic energy per boson is of order $E\sim \hbar c/r$, the zero point energy due to the uncertainty principle.
-This approximate limit is confirmed by a number of approaches to calculating the Chandrasekhar limit \cite{ruffinib}.
-The introduction of self-interactions modifies this limit for bosons, potentially raising the limit to close to the Chandrasekhar limit for fermions \cite{csw,Mielke}, although this is model dependent \cite{review}. {More recent discussions with perturbative $\lambda \phi^4$ and relatively quick dark matter thermalization appear in, for example, Refs. \cite{Kouvaris:2011gb,Bramante,review,bell}.} Because we are considering non-perturbative self-interaction cross sections, for this paper, we rely on Eq. (\ref{chandra_bos}) for the Chandrasekhar limit for bosons.
+This approximate limit is confirmed by a number of approaches to calculating the { bosonic version of the} Chandrasekhar limit \cite{ruffinib}.
+The introduction of self-interactions modifies this limit for bosons, potentially raising the limit to close to the Chandrasekhar limit for fermions \cite{csw,Mielke}, although this is model dependent \cite{review}. {More recent discussions with perturbative $\lambda \phi^4$ and relatively quick dark matter thermalization appear in, for example, Refs. \cite{Kouvaris:2011gb,Bramante,review,bell}.} Because we are considering non-perturbative self-interaction cross sections, for this paper, we rely on eq. (\ref{chandra_bos}) for the Chandrasekhar limit for bosons.
 As we see below, even with this relatively weak constraint on the number of bosons required to form a black hole, large ambient dark matter densities are required for this limit to be reached.

 If the dark matter particles are bosons, they are not relativistic unless they get trapped inside the small region of the neutron star.
-The requirement for relativistic bosons is that $E\sim \hbar c/r>mc^2$, so the relativistic condition is
+The requirement for relativistic bosons is that $E\sim \hbar c/r>m_\chi^2$, so the relativistic condition is